-Peter Sellars has gained international renown for his ground-breaking and transformative interpretations of artistic masterpieces and for collaborative projects with an extraordinary range of creative artists.
-He has staged operas at the Dutch National Opera, the English National Opera, the Lyric Opera of Chicago, the Opéra national de Paris and the San Francisco Opera and the Festival d’Aix-en-Provence, among others.
+Peter Sellars has gained international renown for his ground-breaking and innovative interpretations of artistic masterpieces and for collaborative projects with an extraordinary range of creative artists.
+He has staged operas at the Dutch National Opera, the English National Opera, the Lyric Opera of Chicago, the Paris Opéra, the San Francisco Opera and the Festival d’Aix-en-Provence, among others.
 He made his Salzburg Festival debut in 1992 with Messiaen’s Saint François d’Assise.
 His 2016 collaboration with the LA Master Chorale, Orlando di Lasso’s Lagrime di San Pietro, has since toured worldwide, with performances in more than twenty cities and nine countries, including at the 2019 Salzburg Festival.
 Peter Sellars and the LA Chorale have now reunited for a new project, Music to Accompany a Departure.

-Peter Sellars has collaborated on the creation of many works with composer John Adams, including Nixon in China, The Death of Klinghoffer, El Niño, Doctor Atomic, A Flowering Tree and The Gospel According to the Other Mary and Girls of the Golden West.
+Peter Sellars has collaborated on the creation of many works with composer John Adams, including Nixon in China, The Death of Klinghoffer, El Niño, Doctor Atomic, A Flowering Tree, The Gospel According to the Other Mary and Girls of the Golden West.
 A great admirer of the compositions of Kaija Saariaho, he has guided the creation of productions of her work that have expanded the field of modern opera, including the world premiere of her first opera, L’Amour de loin, at the 2000 Salzburg Festival.